code-lab-org/nost-tools/docs/source/documents/TB/TB.rst

 develop, test, mature, and socialize new operating concepts and technology for NOS.
 NOS-T provides infrastructure to integrate and orchestrate user-contributed applications for system-of-systems test cases with true distributed control over constituent systems.
-The overall concept, illustrated in Figure 1, interconnects individual user applications and a NOS-T manager application via common information system infrastructure to coordinate the execution of virtual Earth science missions.
+The overall concept, illustrated below, interconnects individual user applications and a NOS-T manager application via common information system infrastructure to coordinate the execution of virtual Earth science missions.
 NOS-T enables principal investigators to conduct test runs in the same environment,